Well there we go I have brought up the dreaded T word -TV.

 However, what TV to fit.
 At the time we did not have an inverter and I am also keen on a 12v solution to the problem.
 We had done something similar on the Dufour and bought a British made, or assembled, TV (Cello).
 This had worked really well and had a built in DVD player.
 When I looked at the options the largest 12v DVD TV that Cello produced was a 32inch, now that’s more like it.
 You certainly wouldn’t want the TV on display the whole time since it takes a lot of space.
 One downside on these TVs can be the sound quality but there are a number of solutions to that these days including soundbars and we bought a cheap sound bar.

-Unfortunately my suggestion to emulate the simple, and cheap, solution for lifting and hiding the TV that we had seen previously received some criticism from my co-skipper….
 So we looked at lifting cages with remote controls that would achieve the same goal, somewhat more stylishly.
 These cost more than the TV :(.
 But work really well and are more stable – quite useful for a boat 🙂 In the end we went for the Venset TS700A.

 So now we have the means to watch whatever we like, even home videos of dolphins playing next to our bow :).
 Even better than that, if we don’t want the television up, it is hidden away and not obtrusive.